AzethMeron/Zeke-2.0/README.md

 Inside messages, you can refer to arriving/leaving user by USER (this will mention them) or NAME (which will just paste their discord username).
 Example: "zeke welcome message add USER joined the server!"

 ---
+# Feature: Aliases/macros

+You can create aliases (or macros) for any command you need to use.
+It can also be used to change "prefix" (tho zeke will always work)
+For example, "zeke alias add !play zeke music play" will make "!play" macro for "zeke music play".
+You can also create alias for entire command with arguments. "zeke alias add PlayAMV zeke music play :link to your AMV playlist:"
+"zeke alias add d6 zeke random dice 1 6"

+You can check exisitng aliases with "zeke alias list"

+---
 # Engine: The way data is stored, data.py: